sympower/dt-data-load-tool/docs/website/docs/running-in-production/running.md

 ## Using Slack to send messages

-`dlt` provides basic support for sending Slack messages.
+`data_load_tool` provides basic support for sending Slack messages.
 You can configure the Slack incoming hook via [secrets.toml or environment variables](../general-usage/credentials/setup).
 Please note that **the Slack incoming hook is considered a secret and will be immediately blocked when pushed to a GitHub repository**.
 In `secrets.toml`:

 ```toml
 [runtime]